tjobrien7/vigilant-enigma/rules.md

 ## How we will back up each other to ensure that deadlines are not missed

+In the case that any difficulties do arise, we will offer assistance and possibly reassign tasks to ensure that deadlines are met.
+We will also meet and begin working on tasks well before assignments are due so that we do not run out of time before the deadline.

 ## Add any other rules that your team establishes to help each other work effectively together